 All good paddling gloves wear out fast from the abrasion of your paddle rubbing on them and getting pinched between your spray-skirt and coaming.
 When glove makers try to improve the durability, they generally cover the palm with Lycra or synthetic leather material which ruins your ability to grip a paddle.
 In an attempt to fix the slipperiness, glove manufacturers put "grip dots" on the palm, but these dots usually make the gloves even more slippery when trying to grip a paddle shaft (these dot's can improve grip for some materials, but not fiberglass or graphite paddle shafts).
 The NRS's Maverick Gloves are a classic example of this.
 The Maverick gloves in on its fourth generation.
 Of all the paddling gloves that gripped well they were the most durable gloves ever made; yet the number one feedback people gave NRS was that the Maverick gloves wore out too fast.
 So NRS "improved" them by changing the palm to a slippery but more rugged material.
 Experienced paddlers wouldn't buy the new style Maverick and yet the inexperienced people still complained that the wore out too fast.
-So for 2019 NRS "improved" them more, now they are so stiff and slippery that no-one likes them which means they will last forever because you only use them when it is super cold or as a 2nd choice because you forgot your better pair.
+So for 2020 NRS "improved" them more, now they are so stiff and slippery that you have to grip hard which means they will last forever because you only use them when it is super cold or as a 2nd choice because you forgot your better pair.

 Lycra's slipperiness is an asset on the inside of gloves because it makes the gloves easier to pull on and off - Lycra or fleece on the inside is essential.
 Yet even with Lycra on the inside, if a neoprene paddling glove is truly “easy” to put on and take off, it's probably too big for your hands.
 Gloves that are too big will be uncomfortable when gripping a paddle and not as warm as they could be because more cold water will flow in and out of them.
 For optimum warmth, a paddling glove needs to -- "fit like a glove".
 However, if gloves are too tight your hands will get cold due to lack of circulation, and the gloves will become too painful to wear after an hour.